quire-io/guide/_docs/tasklistad-05-get-notified.md

 | Activities in task assigned to other | | v | | v |
 | Activities in task not assigned | | v | | v |

-## Get notified of reminders

-You will receive [reminder notifications](/guide/reminders/) and [reminder emails](/guide/email-notifications/ ) when your tasks approach their start date or time, due date or time, and also when they are overdue.